saifali3251/python-blog/README.md

   - Add to read later functionality
   - More better user profile(adding profile image upload and more)
   - Login by social sites will be added
-  - Users can remove comments from there posts
+  - Users can remove imporper comments from their posts